Abortion in North Dakota: Clinic history

 Dr. George Miks was the primary physician at the Women's Health Organization in 1993.
 Around 1998, he and Jane Bovard felt they could improve on the services offered by the Women's Health Organization so the pair opened a second clinic in the state called the Red River Clinic in Fargo.
 It officially opened on July 31, 1998.
 Located only six blocks apart, the two clinics were in competition with each other for about two and a half years.
-In February 2001, Women's Health Organization closed unexpectedly.
-Around 1998, the number of abortions performed at the Red River Clinic per week was around 25.
+In February 2001, Women's Health Organization closed unexpectedly, leaving Red River Women's Clinic as the only abortion clinic in the state.
+Around 1998, the number of abortions performed at Red River Women's Clinic per week was around 25.
 By 2017, the numbers had dropped slightly to be around 20 to 25 abortions a week.

-In 2008 and 2014, there was still only one abortion clinic in North Dakota.
+In 2008 and 2014, there was still only one abortion clinic in the state.
 In 2014, 98% of the counties in the state did not have an abortion clinic.
 That year, 73% of women in the state aged 15–44 lived in a county without an abortion clinic.
 In 2016, only a small section of the state required women to drive fewer than 40 miles to access an abortion clinic.
-In 2017, there were no Planned Parenthood clinics in the state, making North Dakota one of only two states without one.
-North Dakota, Wyoming, Mississippi, Louisiana, Kentucky and West Virginia were the only six states as of July 21, 2017, that did not have a Planned Parenthood clinic offering abortion services.
-In May 2019, the state was one of six states in the nation with only one abortion clinic.
+In 2016 and 2017, there were no Planned Parenthood clinics in the state.
+As of July 21, 2017, North Dakota, Wyoming, Mississippi, Louisiana, Kentucky, and West Virginia were the only six states that did not have a Planned Parenthood clinic offering abortion services.
+Of these states, North Dakota and Wyoming were the only two without a Planned Parenthood clinic.
+In May 2019, the state was officially one of six in the nation with only one abortion clinic.

+In 2022, anticipating the decision in Dobbs v.
+Jackson Women's Health Organization, Red River Women's Clinic chose to relocate.
 The state now has no abortion clinics.